MolSSI/cookiecutter-cms/docs/index.rst

-A `cookiecutter <https://github.com/audreyr/cookiecutter>`_ template for those interested in developing computational molecular science packages in Python.
+A `cookiecutter <https://github.com/audreyr/cookiecutter>`_ template for those interested in developing computational molecular sciences packages in Python.
 Skeletal starting repositories can be created from this template to create the file structure semi-autonomously so you can focus on what's important: the science!

 The skeletal structure is designed to help you get started, but do not feel limited by the skeleton's features